Ph.D., University of California, Berkeley, 1995

 Developmental transition to reproductive development

 My lab is interested in understanding at the molecular level the complex changes that occur when an organism switches developmental programs.
 Specifically, we investigate the transition from vegetative to reproductive development in the plant model system Arabidopsis thaliana.
-This transition is not only vital, important for species survival, but also a great example of a master regulator reprogramming cell fate.
-In addition, the switch to flower formation has important implications for plant breeding and biofuel production.
+Onset of flower formation triggers a transition from biomass and resource production in the leaves and branches to allocation of these resources to the next generation in the flowers.
+Timing of this switch and subsequent flower development are therefore not only vital for plant survival, but also critical for human sustenance and biofuel production.
 Because of its central importance, many external signals (such as temperature and day length) as well as internal cues input into the timing of reproductive development.
 Upon perception of the required inductive signals cells at the flanks of the stem-cell-pool containing shoot apical meristem give rise to flowers instead of leaves and secondary stems.
-Many of our studies of this transition have focussed on the flower program master regulator and plant specific helix-turn-helix transcription factor LEAFY.
+My lab is interested in identification of all relevant cues and in understanding their integration.
+We also wish to elucidate how these cues and transcriptional changes direct altered cell fate and developmental programs.
+Much of our work has focused on the plant specific helix-turn-helix transcription factor LEAFY (LFY), which plays a critical role in these processes.

 Chromatin remodeling and inducible gene expression